 mainly planets at such lower positions with rather small

-eyepieces or web cams can be also a great way to observe planets or other low objects to view them on screen or to stack images.
+eyepieces or web cams can be also a great way to view on screen or to stack images.

 The included bungee